 How could I not mention selling loose joints / small bags of weed back when I was in High School; Manasquan / Long Branch Public High School(s)?
 Am sure some still remember me.
 The task covered head stash.
 I also got busted more than once.
 Learned young what a very risky profession, it was.
 Still, did it more than once.
 Since underage, and a foster kid, whose parents were dead, they gave me continued probation.
 Was one slap on the hand, after another.
 Am totally aware I lucked out in that respect.
 Isn’t like I was going out of my way, trying to get caught.

 Getting my GED (Good Enough Diploma) at age sixteen, I entered the workforce.
 Here came minimum wage.
 Took me a few attempts until I found one that seemed to click.
 The employment I am referring to was at a luncheonette in Eatontown, New Jersey.
 The name of the establishment was; Gab N’ Eat.
 Found an ad they had in the Asbury Park Press for a dishwasher.
 In time, I worked my way up to assistant short order cook.
 Received a few raises in pay.
 Am sure that meant from time to time that I got a quarter an hour raise or something equivalent to that.
 It’s semi-skilled labor.
 Forget exactly why I left.
 It was hard work.
 Can actually be stressful on and off throughout the day.
 The people I worked with and the customers were always nice.
 Sometime later, I took a job advancing myself to being an actual short order cook.
 Only a couple years from when I washed my first dish professionally.
 By then, I hated the whole food industry.

 Jumping ahead to the year 2011, I can look back and see all the various jobs I had.
 Most of these included physical labor.
 So I found out this past May, my lower back, and right hip seemed to have suffered the most from all this.
-The disc near my tailbone is crushed.
-Yes, it’s a pain in the ass, as well as other places throughout my body.
-Add to that a torn hip muscle.
+The disc near my tailbone is totally crushed beyond repair.
+Add to that a torn thigh muscles.
+Slight hip damage.
 Include arthritis in the lower back.
-The tailbone I just mentioned, took damage from a previous car accident back in ‘92, Add this all up, and we now know why I would qualify for a chronic pain study.
+The tailbone I just mentioned, is bent.
+Took damage from a previous car accident back in ‘92, Add this all up, and we now know why I would qualify for a chronic pain study.
+Main qualifier; nerve damage.
 Other people have it far worse than I do.
 The trick here is just to learn how to get by.
-Professional medicine teaches us that Pharmaceuticals help.
+Professional medicine teaches us that pharmaceuticals help.
 In the process, cannabis is ignored.
 Privately pull your Doctor aside and tell him or her that you smoke weed, and many will wink in approval.
 Be prepared to lose a Doctor.
 Am sure not all are hip to the benefits of reefer.

 I marked the day after my last birthday, August 17th, as the day I would put the cannabis down.
 In theory, it worked.
 But when it came time to make the desire a reality, I failed right off the bat.
 Let’s say I had a couple false starts.
 In the wee hours of August 19th, I have awoken yet again with leg pains.
 Doctors tell me the crushed disc is hitting my spine, which then affects my nerves.
 Cramps can feel like getting hit by a bolt of lightning.
 Out of a dead sleep, you awaken.
 Check this out….in my ankles.
 Hurts like no pain I ever felt before.
 So after walking around, and doing what I could to work it out, I returned to bed.
 Like many times before, I reached over for the cannabis, packed a bowl, lit up, and took a couple…few tokes.
 Within very little time, was again fast asleep.
 Upon arising feeling a tad more rested, I contemplated doing a favorite morning ritual; wake n’ bake.
 I didn’t do it.
 Went about my day, without Mary Jane anywhere in it.